zencd/python-package-example/README.md

     ├── setup.py                             l、ﾞ~ヽ
     └── test.sh                              じしf_,)ノ

-Files `setup.py` and `pyproject.toml` are interchangeable.
+Files `setup.py` and `pyproject.toml` both are describing the package.
-Keep one of them, delete another.
+Keep one of them, remove another.

 ## Development workflow